troydieter/aws-reinvent-trivia-game/canaries/README.md

 ## Customize

-Replace all references to 'reinvent-trivia.com' with your own domain name.
+Replace all references to 'awsuser.group' with your own domain name.

 ## Deploy